 Xero Projects – “A simple way to keep track of time and costs”

-Of course, if you’re a Xero client, you don’t have to use a third-party app because Xero has their own time tracking solution called Projects.
+Of course, if you’re a Xero client, you don’t have to use a third-party app because Xero has its own time tracking solution called Projects.
 You set up a project in Xero so everyone working on that project can input the time they spent on it, any expenses they incurred, what tasks within the project they worked on and they can even upload their receipts.
 You get detailed time reports at the end of each month per person, per project, and from there, you can simply backtrack to see how profitable your projects were.

 The only downside is that Projects is best suited to one-off projects because it doesn’t manage ongoing tasks particularly well.
 Take a job such as administration, for example.
 You would have to set up a project specifically for administration which can be a bit clunky.
 Projects is a simple, streamlined solution for a company that doesn’t need to track every minute detail of a project, but rather would like to compare the profitability of different projects over time and find out how much they could really be invoicing based on time and expenses.